 Awards & Distinctions

-- International Tax Review, 2016: Recognized in the Women in Tax leaders guide (Canada)
+- International Tax Review, 2016 and 2017: Recognized in the Women in Tax leaders guide (Canada)

 - Canadian Legal Lexpert Directory, 2017: Rated Repeatedly Recommended in the areas of Corporate Tax and Estate & Personal Tax Planning